 Beaverlodge is located on Alberta Highway 43, 302 miles northwest of Edmonton and 58 miles southeast of Dawson Creek, BC, and the start of the Alaska Highway.

-Beaverlodge serves as regional centre for grain transportation, seed cleaning and seed production.
+Beaverlodge serves as regional center for grain transportation, seed cleaning and seed production.
 Cereal grains, such as wheat, barley and oats, are the main crops in the area.
 Its Visitor Centre is within the Beaverlodge and Area Cultural Centre at the east end of town.

-Visitor services include 3 motels, fast-food outlets like Subway and A & W and gas stations.
-There are 2 supermarkets, 2 banks, a pharmacy, post office, veterinary clinic, car wash and sporting goods store.
+Visitor services include 3 motels, fast-food outlets like Subway and A & W and 3 gas stations.
+There are 2 supermarkets, 2 banks, 2 pharmacies, a post office, veterinary clinic, car wash and sporting goods store.
 Camping is available at Pioneer Campground at the west end of town.

 - The Beaverlodge Beaver is a 15-foot-high beaver sculpture, created by covering an internal metal frame with foam and urethane.
 It vies with a fibreglass beaver sculpture in Dauphin, Manitoba, for the Canada’s biggest beaver monument title.

 - South Peace Centennial Museum just beyond the west edge of town attracts several thousand visitors for its 3rd Sunday of July celebrations and is open daily mid-May through last Sunday in August for its historic exhibits.
 Camping is available ($10 per night) for self-contained vehicles.